Why does my kinetic sand stick to my hands?

 You play with old kinetic sand

-The fact that the kinetic sand sticks to your hands may also be because you are using kinetic sand that no longer 'works' very well.
+That it kinetic sand sticks to your hands could also be because you use kinetic sand that no longer 'works' so well.

-This sand then feels more like 'ordinary' sand and is therefore no longer as nice and soft as kinetic sand.
+This sand then feels more like 'normal' sand and is therefore no longer as nice and soft as kinetic sand.

-Even though kinetic sand lasts a long time, it may become a bit drier after a while because the moisture in the sand can evaporate.
+Even if it goes kinetic sand lasts a long time, it may become a bit drier after a while because the moisture in the sand can evaporate.

 Fortunately, there is an easy way to fix this.
 Add a few drops of water and knead the sand until it is smooth again.
 Your sand will feel like new again!